NiekAukes/rust/README.md

 # Installing this compiler from source

 **Note: This document is modified from INSTALL.md and describes _building_ Rust _from source_.
-Prebuilt binaries are not available for this modified rust compiler.
 **

 Make sure you have installed the following build dependencies: